Wyhld/audio_RT/README.md

 # Categorization Task with Reaction Times

 ## Project Overview
-This project aims to create an experimental task that measures reaction times during categorization tasks.
-Participants are presented with specific clues and images, and their reaction times are recorded.
-Additionally, the experiment investigates the impact of noise interference on reaction times.
+This project is designed as a course task to teach students how to create and analyze experiments using PsychoPy.
+The task involves measuring reaction times during categorization tasks, with an additional focus on the impact of noise interference.
+The project also includes a web-based implementation for online data collection.

 ## Objectives
 1. **Primary Objective**: Measure reaction times during categorization tasks and analyze the effect of noise interference.
-2. **Secondary Objective**: Replicate the functionality of the PsychoPy `.py` file in JavaScript to enable online data collection via Pavlovia.
+2. **Optional Goal**: Provide a web-based implementation using JavaScript to enable online data collection via Pavlovia.
+3. **Educational Goal**: Teach students how to design, implement, and analyze psychological experiments.

 ## Project Structure
-- **audio_RT/**
+- **`analysis_script/`**: Contains scripts for cleaning and analyzing the collected data.
+  - `cleaning.R`: R script for preprocessing and analyzing the data.
-  - `index.html`: The main HTML file for the web-based experiment.
+- **`data/`**: Directory for storing collected data from the experiments.
-  - `task.js`: JavaScript implementation of the categorization task.
+  - Example files: `test 1_Categorization_Task_2025-06-16_18_37_26.csv`, etc.
+- **`taks_scripts/`**: Contains the main task implementation and resources.
   - `task.py`: PsychoPy implementation of the categorization task.
+  - `task.js`: JavaScript implementation for the web-based version.
+  - `index.html`: HTML file for running the web-based experiment.
   - `white_noise.wav`: Audio file used for noise interference.
+- **`audio_RT.Rproj`**: R project file for organizing the analysis workflow.
-  - `data/`: Directory for storing collected data.
+- **`README.md`**: Documentation for the project.
-  - `course-task/`: Additional resources or tasks related to the experiment.

 ## How to Run
 ### PsychoPy Version